juhasev/sample-ninja-help/edit-project-links-entry-link.md

 > Please note that these examples are simplified and we have intentionally omitted panelist ID or **pid** parameter.

 ### Example survey exit link (redirect back to SampleNinja)
-Here is an example return link.
-To make the link more complex we have added optional panelist ID to the link (id -param).
+To make the exit link and the resulting hash more complex, we have added optional panelist ID to the link (id -param).
+You may used some other parameter as well, the only reserved parameters are "s" for status and "session" for session ID.

 ```
 https://yourcompany.panelservice.io/p/exit?s=c&id=9bb379a3-7831-4a55-8036-085aeff18790